Shr17/test/README.md

 # test
-this is a test repository to understand working of git.
+This is a test repository to understand working of git.
+Thanks GIT.